mabdulkadr/Intune-Scripts/Remediation Scripts/Windows Update Troublshooting/README.md

 - Logs are saved for troubleshooting purposes.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ---

-**Disclaimer**: Use this script at your own risk.
-Test thoroughly before deployment.
+**Disclaimer**: These scripts are provided as-is.
+Test them in a staging environment before use in production.
+The author is not responsible for any unintended outcomes resulting from their use.